 Step 2: Terminate all other sessions of Telegram.

 It is critical to perform this step – failure to do so will jeopardize all your efforts from the beginning if any one of the other sessions establishes a sync with the device’s contact list.
 The idea is to terminate all other sessions of Telegram as they contain your old list.
 Re-opening the app will force Telegram to use your newly uploaded contacts list.
 We will do this only on the device used to follow this guide.

-iOS Telegram: Settings > Privacy and Security > Active Sessions > Terminate all other sessions > confirm by “Terminate all other sessions”
+iOS Telegram: Settings > Privacy and Security > Active Sessions > Terminate all other sessions > Select “Terminate all other sessions”

 Step 3: Force close the Telegram App.

 iOS: Open the App-Switcher by double-tapping the home button.
 Force close the Telegram app by swiping up on the card.

 Step 4: Turn off contacts syncing for all your email accounts.

 Turn off contacts for ALL your email accounts, including iCloud.
 The idea is to sync to Telegram a limited/dummy contact list instead of all contacts on your phone.